-- 1. Open the public hearings, scheduled for 10:25 am for Specific Plan Amendment #2 and 10:55 am for the tract map modifications; receive public testimony, and make any desired changes. - 2.
-Adopt Resolution R20-02 (Attachment #1) recommending the Board of Supervisors adopt the June Lake Highlands Specific Plan Amendment #2 and modifications to Tract Maps #34-24 and #34-26 (R20-02 Exhibit A), and making the following findings: - A. Having reviewed and considered all information and evidence presented to it including public testimony, written comments, and staff reports and presentations, the Planning Commission finds, as set forth in Section One of Resolution R20-02 (Attachment #1), that: - 1.
+- 1. Open the public hearing for Specific Plan Amendment #2 and tract map modifications, receive public testimony, and make any desired changes. - 2.
+Adopt Resolution R20-02 (Attachment #1) recommending the Board of Supervisors adopt the June Lake Highlands Specific Plan Amendment #2 and modifications to Tract Maps #34-24 and #34-26 (R20-02 Exhibit A), with any desired modifications as set forth in Section One of R20-02, and making the following findings : - A. Having reviewed and considered all information and evidence presented to it including public testimony, written comments, and staff reports and presentations, the Planning Commission finds, as set forth in Section Two of Resolution R20-02 (Attachment #1), that: - 1.
 The proposed changes to the June Lake Highlands Specific Plan are consistent with the text and maps of the General Plan, - 2.
 The proposed changes to the June Lake Highlands Specific Plan are consistent with the goals and policies contained within any applicable area plan, - 3.
 The site of proposed change in the specific plan is suitable for any of the land uses permitted within the proposed specific plan, - 4.
 The proposed changes to the June Lake Highlands Specific Plan are reasonable and beneficial at this time, and - 5.
-The proposed changes to the June Lake Highlands Specific Plan will not have a substantial adverse effect on surrounding properties. - B. The Planning Commission further finds that there are changes in circumstances which make any or all of the conditions or the design of a recorded final map or parcel map no longer appropriate or necessary and, as set forth in Section Two of Resolution R20-02, finds that: - 1.
+The proposed changes to the June Lake Highlands Specific Plan will not have a substantial adverse effect on surrounding properties. - B. The Planning Commission further finds that there are changes in circumstances which make any or all of the conditions or the design of the recorded final maps no longer appropriate or necessary and, as set forth in Section Three of Resolution R20-02, finds that: - 1.
 That the proposed modification(s) do not impose any additional burdens on the present owner of the property; - 2.
 That such modification(s) would not alter any right, title or interest in the real property; - 3.
 That the proposed modification(s) are consistent with applicable general and specific plans; - 4.
 That the proposed modification(s) do not result in an increased number of dwelling units or a greater density than set forth in the recorded map; - 5.
 That the site is physically suitable for the type and proposed density of the development;